 2 x Foundation Governors.
 One Foundation Governor is appointed by the Diocese of Bath and Wells Board on the nominations from Swainswick and Woolley Parochial Church Council.

-3 x Co-opted Governors.
-Co-opted governors are appointed by the governing body.
+BWMAT Appointed Governors.
+These governors are appointed by the BWMAT with input from the governing body.
 This is on the basis of the skills they can bring to support the effective governance and success of the school.

 The Clerk of Governors.
 Not a Governor as such, the Clerk is a paid administrator appointed to assist Governors in fulfilling their duties.

 The usual term of office, that is, how long governors are expected to serve on the board is four years for all types of governor.
 The governing body can, however, determine the term of office for governors to be less than four years.

 Governing Committee Structure

 The Governing Committee structure at Swainswick was reviewed in Autumn 2021, to ensure that it aligned to the updated BWMAT Scheme of Delegation.